virenfern/New-1/README.md

 Hello Everyone,
-These are some of the basic projects i have made.
+These are some of the projects i have made.